heuerleon/arch-install/README.md

 # arch-install
-Scripts for installing a working base system after creating and mounting partitions.
+Scripts for installing a solid base system after creating and mounting partitions.